The Power of Social Proof: How It Can Direct a Society’s Belief System

 Even today the White House is paying Tik Tok influencers to persuade their followers that the high gas prices in America are the fault of Russia.
 Why is an influencer needed in today’s world to spread government information?

 In this social proof, why would the US Government need to pay influencers?
-It appears the integrity is in question and the trust is shifting away from the government officials.
+It appears that integrity is in question and the trust is shifting away from the government officials.

 How social proof can be used to direct a society’s belief system